Nieb/AppGameKit-Utilities/README.md

   *Note: this is the opposite of typical English grammar.*

 * Naming uses Capitals for the first letter of every word, lowercase for the rest.
 This includes acronyms.<br/>
-  Exceptions include constants and some other rare occasions.
+  Exceptions include constants and some other occasions.

 * An attempt is made to make the nameing & usage of variable & function names read like a natural language sentence.